-If you had to spend crypto today, would you use it on Retail, Bills, Mastercard, or Staking?
+If you had to spend crypto today, what would you use it on?

 Why this question matters right now

 How you answer affects fees, taxes, convenience, and potential upside or downside.
-Below I walk through the pros and cons of each choice and give a simple framework so you can make a confident, practical decision right now.
+Below, this article walks through the pros and cons of the different choices and provides a simple framework to help you make a confident, practical decision right now.

 How it works: Spend crypto directly at merchants who accept it or convert crypto at the point of sale to local currency.